team2gather/bs-firestore/README.md

+# IMPORTANT!
+WORK IN PROGRESS!!

+This is *NOT* a production ready package and is instead under active development, do *NOT* use unless you're absolutely insane (use the existing [bs-firebase](https://github.com/avohq/bs-firebase) instead!)

 # Basic Reason Template

 Hello!
 This project allows you to quickly get started with Reason and BuckleScript.
 If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).